School Committee - February 06, 2025

 It's more descriptive about roles and how curriculum should be developed.

 And we're recommending to not make any change to that.
+Uh, we reviewed this policy IA with the administration and we all came to the same conclusion and agreed.

-We reviewed this policy IA with the administration, and we all came to the same conclusion and agreed it was probably unnecessary and kind of duplicates that same space as IGA, but not as effectively.
+It was probably unnecessary and kind of duplicates that same space as IGA, but not as effectively.

 Okay.